bright/new-www/content/blog/kotlin-dev-by-day-motorcyclist-by-night-meet-piotr-backend-dev-from-poland.md

   - inspiration
   - bright story
 date: 2021-09-29T07:31:00.108Z
-title: Kotlin Dev by Day, Motorcyclist by Night.
-Meet Piotr, Backend Dev from Poland
+title: 'Kotlin Dev by Day, Motorcyclist by Night.
+Meet Piotr, Backend Dev from Poland'
 layout: post
 image: /images/brightstory_piotr_backend4.png
 hidden: false
 comments: true
 published: true
+authors:
+  - piotr-a
+  - izabela
 ---
 **Kotlin developer.
 Motorbike lover.
 Got his first IT job because he was the only one in the room who solved a Java puzzle.
 Say hi to Piotrek – a Backend Developer at Bright Inventions.**